trschwab/GAN/README.txt

 A repository for a generative adversarial neural network.
-Generally code from a group project for my AI/cognitive science course.
+Team work in my CSCI 379 course.